-class AlgorithmPort(\\kwargs)
+class AlgorithmPort(kwargs)

-Table that describes which algorithms are reachable via which ports class Authenticatable(\\kwargs)
+Table that describes which algorithms are reachable via which ports vantage6.server.model.authenticatable.Authenticatable class Authenticatable(kwargs)

 Each algorithm with a VPN connection can claim multiple ports via the Dockerfile EXPOSE and LABEL commands.
 These claims are saved in this table.
 Each algorithm container belongs to a single Result.